MontaƱita, Ecuador: Why This Budget Beach Town Actually Works for Kosher Families

 The town itself is easy to get around, lots of little restaurants, shops, and just a laid-back vibe overall.

 This is where we stayed, we loved it!
-It was a 30 minute walk to Chabad but you can easily find somewhere more central.
+It was a 30 minute walk to Chabad but you can easily find somewhere more closer.

 Think: